abdelazeem201/ASIC-Implementation-of-Convolutional-Neural-Network-for-Real-Time-Application/README.md

-# ASIC-Implementation-of-Convolutional-Neural-Network-for-Real-Time-Handwriting-Recognition
+# ASIC Implementation of Convolutional Neural Network for Real Time Application
-ASIC Implementation of Convolutional Neural Network for Real-Time Handwriting Recognition
+ASIC Implementation of Convolutional Neural Network for Real-Time Application